PixelJuggernaut/suprabot-informations/README.md

 </p>
 <h3 align="center">Moderation and fun bot to use on your server, with many commands! you can set your own prefix to use with this bot, also he works with slash commands!</h3>

-## THIS REPOSITORY IS NOW ARHIVE, FOR NEW INFO VISIT NEXT LINKS
+## CHECK OUT LINKS BELOVE FOR UPDATED VERSION OF COMMANDS
 My website: https://pixeljuggernaut.vercel.app/
 Docs: https://docs-pixeljuggernaut.vercel.app/
 Blog: https://blog-pixeljuggernaut.vercel.app/